-The net gearing ratio was 493.2% as at 31 December 2021 as compared to 75.0% as at 31 December 2020, representing an increase of 418.2 basic points.
+The net gearing ratio of the Group was 1,228.9% as at 31 December 2022 as compared to 493.2% as at 31 December 2021, representing an increase of 735.7 percentage points.
 The net gearing ratio was measured by net debt (total of borrowings, senior notes and bonds and asset-backed securities issued, net of bank balances and cash and restricted/pledged bank deposits) over total equity.

-The Group's net gearing ratio experienced fluctuations this year.
-The Group will take proactive measures to address the existing debt situation, in an effort to improve its net gearing ratio.
+The Group's net gearing ratio increased during the year, mainly due to the significant decrease of total equity as a result of loss incurred for both years.
+The Group will actively address the current debt position and improve its net gearing ratio.